WEndicott119/DamSecurity/README.md

 5. Continuous improvement: Cybersecurity frameworks are designed to support continuous improvement of an organization's cybersecurity posture.
 This involves regularly reviewing and updating the cybersecurity measures in place, as well as monitoring for new cybersecurity risks and emerging threats.

-### Network and ask for advice

-During the duration of the project our team reached out to multiple cybersecurity professionals to get advice and ask for their point of view of how they approach things.
-Each one of our team members reached out and connected to at least one person.
-This can be on twitter, LinkedIn, OSUSOC, or security club members.
-Reach out to anyone and everyone!

 ### Hands on experience